amalelu/mandala/CODE_CONVENTIONS.md

   screen is fine if it is doing one thing.
 The same function becomes a problem when it mixes concerns — parse *and* validate *and* render.
   Split on the seam, not on the line count.
-- **Scope your changes.** Bug fixes don't need surrounding cleanup.
-  Small features don't need extra configurability.
-Do not tidy code you did not otherwise touch — drive-by refactors are the enemy of small, focused commits.

 ## §4 Error handling